kgar/foundry-vtt-tidy-5e-sheets/To Do/Equipment Sheet/To Do - Item - Equipment.md

 - [ ] Confirm that changes are saving appropriately
 - [ ] Confirm that outside changes affect this form appropriately

 ### Stretch

+- [ ] Effects tab - create prototype of grid components with collapsibility that can be remembered for the player for the given sheet
+  - [ ] Lay out the effects tab using the grid components approach
+  - [ ] Make it data-driven
+  - [ ] Publish a hook before mount and on mount
+  - [ ] Add TODO for API call to register effect column
 - [ ] Price - input + select: make a composite component that unifies these two input into a single, cohesive piece of UI ♥

 ### equipment.hbs